Getnet

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it consults a tokenized card by card_id and does not return the PAN.
-It also mentions bulk support, distinguishing it from sibling tools that list multiple cards.
+The description clearly states it queries a tokenized card from the vault by card_id and notes that it does not return the PAN.
+It also mentions bulk support via card_ids.
+However, it does not explicitly differentiate from sibling tools like getnet_list_customer_cards, which list cards by customer rather than by ID.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.